CyberEncryptCA/CyberEncrypt-CA/docs/DESIGN.md

-# Boulder flow diagrams
+# CyberEncrypt flow diagrams

-Boulder is built out of multiple components that can be deployed in different security contexts.
+CyberEncrypt is built out of multiple components that can be deployed in different security contexts.

-In order for you to understand how Boulder works and ensure it's working correctly, this document lays out how various operations flow through boulder.
+In order for you to understand how CyberEncrypt works and ensure it's working correctly, this document lays out how various operations flow through cyberencrypt.
 It is expected you're already familiar with the [ACME protocol](https://github.com/ietf-wg-acme/acme).
-We show a diagram of how calls go between Boulder components, and provide notes on what each component does to help the process along.
+We show a diagram of how calls go between CyberEncrypt components, and provide notes on what each component does to help the process along.
 Each step is in its own subsection below, in roughly the order that they happen in certificate issuance for both ACME v1 and ACME v2.